romenrg/genetic-startups/README.md

 There are also different probabilities for each action to appear, depending on the quarter of the map.

-Learn more about the map the dedicated information tab ["The map"](https://geneticstartups.com/info/map) at [www.geneticstartups.com](https://geneticstartups.com).
+Learn more about the map in the dedicated information tab ["The map"](https://geneticstartups.com/info/map) at [www.geneticstartups.com](https://geneticstartups.com).

 ## The algorithm